Baqend/guide/src/index.md

 In this module you can access the logged in user and a data object containing the OAuth token as well as the user information shared by the OAuth provider.
 The token can be used to directly do further API calls or save the token for later use.

-As an example, if you like to edit the OAuth login for google, create the baqend module `oauth.google`.
+As an example, if you like to edit the OAuth login for google, create the Baqend module `oauth.google`.
 The module will be called after the user is successfully authorized:

 ```js
 exports.call = function(db, data, req) {